-Investigating the effects of pregnancy termination in an animal model
+Investigating pregnancy termination in an animal model

 Background: Approximately 20% of all pregnancies in the U.S. end in abortion.
 The health implications of abortion on women continues to be a source of heated debate.
 Various health concerns have been reported, short- and long-term.
 These include both physiological (e.g. increased risk of cancer) and psychological effects (e.g. increased risk of mood disorders (including depression), anxiety, substance abuse, and suicide) on women who have undergone an abortion.